S-Shahab/Flexibility-Function/README.md

 ## Introduction
 The **Flexibility Function (FF)** algorithm is designed to represent flexibility dynamics.
 This utilizes a stochastic nonlinear differential equation for modeling dynamic demand in response to price deviations.
 It uses I-spline basis functions to construct functions *g(U)*, which capture the relation between price and flexibility state.
 It also utilizes a polynomial of order 6 to construct the function *f(X)* for state equations.
+For more details, please read the paper in the paper in the Documents folder.

 Key features include:
 - Maximum likelihood approach for parameter estimation with SciPy optimization